 Tannic Acid - Most parts of an Oak tree are full of tannins or tannic acids, Powerful chemicals that have the remarkable property of making skins and hides resistant to decay.
 Tannins in the wood make the heartwood exceptionally durable out of doors and without treatment.
 But they react to iron causing "inkstains" Can be ignored in rough outdoor work, but for indoor work Oak should always be secured with wooden pegs, brass screws or other metals containing no iron.

-A beautiful warm brown coloured wood, highly grained and with a distinctive “partridge-breast” figure.
+Elm heartwood is light to medium warm brown and can be highly grained.
+Paler sapwood is usually well defined and can be quite a striking contrast against heartwood which is viewed as an attractive quality making it an extremely popular wood to work with.
+Elm is know for these exquisite grain patterns which can be drastically different, offering many variations including striking green in colourful Wych Elm and stunning unique detail in burrs/cats paw, a waney edge is also often sought for in Elm.
+Overall a beautiful warm brown coloured wood, highly grained and with a distinctive “partridge-breast” figure.
 Today it is most frequently used for furniture and is especially popular for it’s attractive and pleasing natural or waney edge.
 Elm also has some unique qualities that make it ideally suited for use in variety of specialist circumstances.

 Clean, odourless and non tainting- Beech timber is clean and odourless making it ideally suited for use in areas of food preparation and children’s toys.
 Traditionally it has been used to make tableware, plates and bowls and is currently popular for worktops.